Acute Coronary Syndromes (Heart Attack; Myocardial Infarction; Unstable Angina)

 The classification is important because treatments differ depending on the specific acute coronary syndrome.
 The classification consists of unstable angina and two types of heart attack.

-Unstable angina is a change in the pattern of angina symptoms, including prolonged or worsening angina and new onset of severe angina symptoms.
+Unstable angina is a change in the pattern of angina symptoms (chest discomfort), including prolonged or worsening angina and new onset of severe angina symptoms.
 People who have unstable angina do not have signs of heart attack on their ECG or blood tests.

 Non-ST-segment elevation MI is a heart attack that doctors can identify by blood tests but that does not produce typical changes (ST-segment elevation) on an ECG.